miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 and Frank7777 who added the refresh-rate fix to it.
-To in9 who fixed client.dll bad weapons stats, to SomeCommentDoe and Drog Black Tooth who repaired lights-through-wall and LOD in engine.dll and Behar and Psycho-A who merged in dbghelp.dll and added -game mod installation!
+To in9 who fixed client.dll bad weapons stats, to SomeCommentDoe and Drog Black Tooth who repaired lights-through-wall and LOD in engine.dll and Behar and Psycho-A who merged in loader.dll, and added -game mod installation!

 The patch is provided "as is" and any warranties are disclaimed.
 The free redistribution of the unchanged patch is permitted but it's not